 Since October 2014, we have been using a discussion forum site hosted by muut.
 Here's some help to get you started discussing.

-Look to the right side of this page, and you will see a series of Student Discussion topics listed.
+Look to the right side of this page, and you will see a series of Student Discussion topics listed (on a smart phone, it's under the "Channels" link in the menu above).
 Students: you should look through those topics, read other students' comments, post replies, and add your own thoughts.
 Join as many discussions as you like!

 Teachers can meet other ISCFC participating teachers and share ideas at the Teacher Planning Discussion link below at right.